Capnocytophaga: Bacteriological isolation and identification

 Capnocytophaga spp. are fusiform Gram-negative bacilli, and they are part of the oral commensal flora.

 Microscopic observation revealed a high degree of polymorphism with a variation in the size and appearance depending on the strain and culture conditions.
 This polymorphism is also reflected in the observation of colonies (orange-pigmented colonies, spreading on agar, etc.).
 Capnocytophaga spp. are capnophilic bacteria; they can live only in environments where the concentration of carbon dioxide is greater than that of the atmosphere (at least 5% CO_{2}).
 They can also grow anaerobically.
-They require enriched media, type blood agar, incubated at 37 °C. The isolation of strains of Capnocytophaga from polymicrobial samples is also possible on selective media containing antibiotics.
+They require enriched media, typically blood agar, incubated at 37 °C. The isolation of strains of Capnocytophaga from polymicrobial samples is also possible on selective media containing antibiotics.

 The identification is carried out through various biochemical tests, used for the identification of Gram-negative bacterial species, and rapid determination of enzymatic reactions.
 The diagnosis is delayed because of the slow and difficult growth of Capnocytophaga (48 to 72 hours).
 The molecular techniques (16S rDNA PCR and sequencing), and mass spectrometry appear as attractive methods for reliable identification to the genus.
 The identification at the species level remains difficult when a single method is used.

 Pathogenicity

 Capnocytophaga is a commensal genus considered as an opportunistic pathogen.
 These bacteria are involved in different types of infections, the severity of which depends on the immune status of the patient.
 In the literature, cases were reported in immunocompromised and immunocompetent patients.
 In immunocompetent patients, these bacteria belong to the oral bacterial community responsible for periodontal infections affecting and destroying the supporting tissues of teeth (periodontal tissue).
 Capnocytophaga strains are often isolated from periodontal pockets, but also from apical and periodontal abscesses, in association with other bacterial periodontal species.
 This condition increases alveolar bone loss, attachment loss, tooth mobility, and finally tooth loss.

 It can cause other diseases widely reported in the literature, such as bacteremia (potentially complicated by septic shock), infections of the musculoskeletal system (osteomyelitis, arthritis), lung (empyema, lung abscess), digestive (peritonitis), maternal-fetal (ovarian abscess, chorioamnionitis), eye (conjunctivitis), heart (endocarditis) or brain (meningitis).
-Capnocytophaga is clinically important in pediatric oncology and hematology,> especially when patients are in aplasia.
+Capnocytophaga is clinically important in pediatric oncology and hematology, especially when patients are in aplasia.
 C. canimorsus and C. cynodegmi are commonly transmitted by dog bites and known to cause sepsis, potentially complicated by thrombotic thrombocytopenic purpura and hemolytic uremic syndrome, in immunocompromised patients.
 Other complications from infection can include heart attack, kidney failure, gangrene and amputation of limbs.